g7hoa/g7hoa.github.io/index.md

 ### Training dates

- * The next Foundation course is 23-24 March
+ * The next Foundation course is TBC
  * The next Intermediate course is TBC
  * The next Full revision class starts on 21 February and runs for approximately 6 months